 Connections is based on similar programs taking place in art museums in the United States and around the world that address the need for community gatherings and safe spaces to stimulate the minds of adults with memory loss (i.e. living with Alzheimer’s Disease, any form of dementia, and other memory loss), their care partners, and Museum staff and volunteers.
 Connections serves the Museum’s vision of transforming lives through art, and its mission of engaging and inspiring individuals and enriching community through dynamic experiences in American art of the 20th and 21st centuries.

-Starting in spring 2019, Connections will take place once per month at the Museum.
+Starting in summer 2019, Connections will take place once per month at the Museum.
 Led by specially trained Museum staff, contractors, and volunteers, the monthly Connections program will include:

 - An open house in the studio/classroom space preceding the start of the day’s programming, with light refreshments provided